freignat91/mlearning/README.md

 Now, there is another issue: We don't know which network structure(s) should be used.
 3 layers, 4 layers? how many neurones by layer?

-The first tested network were empirically set at the beginning finding that a network 8-7-8 is not bad for the purpose (see chapter `ant network structure`), but perhaps 8-30-100-8 is better...
+The first tested networks were empirically set at the beginning, showing that a network 8-7-8 is not bad for the purpose of the version 0.0.1 (see chapter `ant network structure`), but perhaps 8-30-100-8 is better, especially for the next version purposes...

-Then, it's possible to add a mechanism to have a natural network structure selection using this way of working:
+Then, it's possible to add a mechanism to have a natural network structures selection using this way of working:

 - at the beginning each ant has a random network, random number of internal layers (for 1 to 2) having a random number of neurones (for now: for 5 to 50 for the first one and 5 to 30 for the second one if exist) and random synapses values.
-For now, the input and output layers have the same number of neurones for all ants, but it could be changed for future versions.
+For now, the input and output layers have the same number of neurones in all ants, but it could be changed for future versions.
 - on regular basis (1000 or 10000 ticks), for each ant:
   - compute the maximum distinct decisions the network is able to take (let's call it `maxDecision`)
   - compute good decision rate: [number of decision on the period which raise the happiness] / [total number of decision on the period], let's call it `good decision rate`
 - on regular basis (100000 ticks) during the simulation:
   - find the best network of the nest (the one having first the best `maxDecision` and if equal the one having the best `good decision rate`)
   - for each ants:
-    - if its network `maxDecision` is lower for a factor 2 than the best network one and if not, if its `good decision rate` is lower for 20% than the best network one then: duplicate the best network with all it trained synapse coefficients and set it to a considered ant
+    - if its network `maxDecision` is lower for a factor 2 than the best network one and if not, if its `good decision rate` is lower for 10% than the best network one then: duplicate the best network with all it trained synapse coefficients and set it to a considered ant

 this time, the network structures are not chosen anymore, the best ones will emerge naturally

-All this way of working works for the initial ant spread purpose, but should also works for all the others:  find food, trace up pheromones, fight, ...

 Currently the version 0.0.1 (spread) is achieved and works with a good level of network convergence and about 80% of good decisions, the version 0.0.2 (foods and pheromones) works well, but the level of converge is less good.
 Study is on going to improve that.

 # Ant networks structures

 On version 0.0.1, the input and output layer have 8 neurons each.
+On version 0.0.2, the input layer has 24 neurons and the output still 8.
 The networks have one or two internal hidden layers, having for 5 to 50 neurons for the first one and 5 to 30 for the second one.
 These numbers was arbitrary chosen at the beginning and proven not so bad by tests.

 ## input layer